vctfence/scrapbee/AUTOMATION.md

 #### Uploading Local Files to Scrapyard

-You can pass a local file path to the following iShell command to store a file in Scrapyard under the folder specified by the `at` argument (helper application v0.4+ is required).
+It is possible to pass a local file path to the following iShell command to store a file in Scrapyard under the folder specified by the `at` argument.

 ```js
 /**